IEvangelist/blazorators/README.md

 Putting this all together, the `Blazor.LocalStorage.WebAssembly` NuGet package is actually less than 15 lines of code, and it generates full DI-ready services with JavaScript interop.

-The `Blazor.LocalStorage.Server` package, generates extensions on the `IJSRuntime` type.
+The `Blazor.LocalStorage` package, generates extensions on the `IJSRuntime` type.

 ```csharp
 // Copyright (c) David Pine.
 All rights reserved.